shpongledsummer/minimal-forecast-card/README.md

 By default the card uses Home Assistant's built-in MDI weather icons.
 If you prefer your own set, point the card to a folder containing SVG files named after each weather condition.

+You can download the icons from the example screenshots [here](https://github.com/basmilius/weather-icons).

 ```yaml
 custom_icon_path: /local/icons/weather/
 ```